jmoliveira92/curso_data_engineering/README.md

 In summary, the project roadmap followed the steps outlined below:

 1. **Data Sources:** The sources are stored in a SQL Server along with a budget document in Google Sheets format (.xlsx).
-2. **Data Warehousing with Snowflake:** In Snowflake, our Data Warehouse (DWH), we implemented the Lakehouse paradigm with three distinct databases, following the Bronze, Silver, and Gold layers.
+2. **Data Warehousing with Snowflake:** In Snowflake, our Data Warehouse (DWH), I implemented the Lakehouse paradigm with three distinct databases, following the Bronze, Silver, and Gold layers.
 This was achieved using an ELT (Extract, Load, Transform) approach.
-3. **Data Exploration:** We conducted data exploration in Snowflake to familiarize ourselves with the database.
-This step helped us understand the required modeling and transformations to build our Silver and Gold layers.
+3. **Data Exploration:** I conducted data exploration in Snowflake to familiarize myself with the database.
+This step helped me to understand the required modeling and transformations to build the Silver and Gold layers.
-4. **Bronze Layer:** For the Bronze layer, we imported data from SQL Server using Fivetran to populate the Snowflake Bronze database.
+4. **Bronze Layer:** For the Bronze layer, I imported data from SQL Server using Fivetran to populate the Snowflake Bronze database.
-5. **dbt Modeling:** We used dbt (data build tool) to model the data and perform necessary transformations for the different layers.
+5. **dbt Modeling:** I used dbt (data build tool) to model the data and perform necessary transformations for the different layers.
 Note: The Bronze and Silver layers are in the Development environment, while the Gold (final) layer is in the Production environment.
-6. **Power BI Integration:** After data modeling, we imported the project from Snowflake to Power BI via "Direct Query."
-In Power BI, we created visualizations to address the initial questions posed at the beginning of the project.
+6. **Power BI Integration:** After data modeling, I imported the project from Snowflake to Power BI via "Direct Query."
+In Power BI, I created visualizations to address the initial questions posed at the beginning of the project (check the presentation to more information).

 ## Initial Database
 ![bd_original1](https://github.com/jmoliveira92/curso_data_engineering/assets/142105466/192a0a54-029e-4f8c-b49f-77a1bfd42b7c)